gmph/gmph.github.io/index.md

 format: markdown
 ---

+I'm a designer from Edinburgh, Scotland.
 I tend to think about puppies, pizza and equality.
 I enjoy being creative: design, photography, writing, playing ukulele and singing.
 I'm quiet and thoughtful.
 I like nature and quiet nights.

 You can get in touch with me by [email](mailto:hi@gmph.co).

 <div class="postview">